Weight Loss Calculator – Calculate a Calorie Deficit to Lose Weight

 Fortunately, you can easily do this using a calorie calculator for weight loss.

 Keep in mind that all of the formulas here are only estimates.
+Many factors that are not able to be used in a calculator affect somebody’s ability to lose weight.
 Consulting with a dietitian or physician can help you formulate a weight loss program that is specific to your fitness goals and individual needs.

 - Harvard Medical School, Calorie counting made easy, Harvard Health Publishing, https://www.health.harvard.edu/staying-healthy/calorie-counting-made-easy